Polish nationality law: Polish migrants before 1962

+Naturalization

+Foreigners may naturalize as Polish citizens after residing in the country for at least three years based on a permanent residence permit, an EU long-term residence permit, or the right of permanent residence.
+The residency requirement is reduced to two years for stateless persons, refugees, and spouses of Polish citizens.
+Applicants must demonstrate at least B1 proficiency in the Polish language and a stable source of income.

 Loss of Polish citizenship

-Since 1962, Polish law (including the Constitution) has not allowed the government to revoke someone's citizenship.
+Since 1962, Polish law, including the Constitution, has not allowed the government to revoke someone's citizenship.
 Renunciation of Polish citizenship requires a petition with extensive supporting documentation subject to the approval of the President of Poland.
 Administrative processing of the petition can take up to several years and the President's decision is final and cannot be appealed in court.

-Starting in 1968, the former communist regime initiated an anti-Semitic campaign that forced out of Poland from 15,000 to 20,000 Polish Jews, who were stripped of their Polish citizenship.
+Starting in 1968, the former communist regime initiated an antisemitic campaign that forced out of Poland from 15,000 to 20,000 Polish Jews, who were stripped of their Polish citizenship.

-Their Polish passports confiscated, replaced with a ‘travel document’ that did not allow them to return, and their properties expropriated by the state, the mostly Holocaust survivors and their children emigrated to Israel, the United States, Denmark, Sweden, and elsewhere.
+Their Polish passports confiscated, replaced with a travel document that did not allow them to return, and their properties expropriated by the state, the mostly Holocaust survivors and their children emigrated to Israel, the United States, Denmark, Sweden, and elsewhere.

 The High Court in Warsaw accepted a petition filed by Baruch-Natan Yagil, who was forced to leave Poland in 1968, and ruled that the Polish government erred in revoking the plaintiff's citizenship, and should restore it, and issue him a Polish passport.

 During a 2006 visit to Israel, President Lech Kaczyński promised to restore Polish citizenship.
 No blanket legislation covering the issue exists, but when applying for the confirmation of their Polish citizenship, these Jews and their offspring will usually get a positive result in the first instance or the second one, in an appeal to the ministry of interior.

-Jews and Israelis who were invited to Warsaw to mark the 40th anniversary of Poland's purging of the Jews on March 8, 1968, will be given back the Polish citizenship.
+Jews and Israelis who were invited to Warsaw to mark the 40th anniversary of Poland's purging of the Jews on 8 March 1968, will be given back their Polish citizenship.